MoralisWeb3/firebase-extensions/auth/README.md

 # Authenticate with Moralis Web3

-Signs in the using Moralis Auth as the identity provider.
+Signs in using Moralis Auth as the identity provider.

 ### How to Install?